 If you live in Scotland, an interest-free Electric Vehicle Loan is also available.

-Most electric vehicles on the market today have a typical range of around 100 miles.
+Most electric vehicles on the market today have a typical driving range of more than 150 miles.
 However, how far you can go on one charge largely depends on how you drive the car.
 Discover helpful top tips in our electric vehicle driving guide.

 Read about support and funding available for electric vehicles in Scotland.
 Get in touch for advice by calling our advice line on 0808 808 2282 or email firstname.lastname@example.org.Scottish EV Loan